ImsirovicAjdin/uistate/CONTRIBUTING.md

-# Contributing to uistate
+# Contributing to @flowoverstack/uistate

-First off, thank you for considering contributing to uistate!
-It's people like you that make uistate such a great tool.
+First off, thank you for considering contributing to @flowoverstack/uistate!
+It's people like you that make our library such a great tool.

 ## Code of Conduct